 Password Brute Force

 Password brute forcing is a common attack that hackers have used in the past against WordPress sites at scale.
-In 2017 Wordfence documented a huge password brute force attack, which saw 14.1 million attacks per hour at its peak.
+It’s common to see brute force attacks like this on WordPress sites.

 Attackers are looking for users, preferably administrators, with weak passwords to be able to login to WordPress and compromise the site.
 Depending on the compromised user role, once logged in, the attacker could escalate privileges by attacking other users, embed malicious code into the site or compromise the entire server.

 Hackers consolidate lists of compromised passwords into one large list with the most common passwords listed first.
 The original compromised passwords come from the many data breaches from various organisations.
 This increases the attacker’s chances as they are no longer guessing random passwords, but using real world data to create a list of the most probable real-world passwords.

 One such password list contains the following top 10 passwords:

 1. 123456 2. password 3.
 123456789 4.
 12345678 5.
 12345 6. qwerty 7.
 123123 8.
 111111 9. abc123 10.
 1234567

 If you are using any of the passwords above, or anything similar to the above, you should change your password right away.

 One of the many features of the WPScan security scanner is password brute forcing.
 The WPScan CLI (Command Line Interface) tool can be used to iterate over a password list to try to guess a user’s password.

 To launch a password brute force attack with WPScan CLI against a WordPress website, the command looks like this: